July Was The Hottest Month Ever Recorded On Earth

 This isn’t the first time that scientists have informed the public about the high temperatures the world experienced in July.

 As Business Insider notes, near the end of the month, climate experts warned that the melting of Greenland’s ice sheet had reached levels that were expected in 2070 in the “worst-case scenario.”
 The melting continued in August.
-The Washington Post reports the glacier shed 12.5 billions tons of ice on August 1, which is the biggest one-day loss recorded on that ice-sheet since 1950.
+The Washington Post reports the glacier shed 12.5 billion tons of ice on August 1, which is the biggest one-day loss recorded on that ice-sheet since 1950.

 These developments suggest that the glacier is on course to disappearing completely much sooner than experts had previously expected.
 If this happens, sea levels will rise dramatically, which could potentially wipe coastal areas off the map, Business Insider adds.

-Within five days — between June 30 and August 3 — 55 billions tons of water flowed into the sea as a result of Greenland’s glacial melting.
+Within five days — between June 30 and August 3 — 55 billion tons of water flowed into the sea as a result of Greenland’s glacial melting.
 This is reportedly enough water to flood Florida with 5 inches of water.

 Greenland has also experienced other disasters that have been triggered by the unprecedented high temperatures.
 On July 10, a wildfire broke out in the central-western part of the country, an area that had experienced daily high temperatures almost 20 degrees Fahrenheit higher than the average.